SoftwareAG/c8y-docs/src/documents/guides/devices/sigfox.html.md

 ### Service acknowledge callback

-The service acknowledge callback will tell Cumulocity the status of the last send operation.
-Depending on the content Cumulocity will set the operation to SUCCESSFUL or FAILED including the failure reason provided by SIGFOX.
+The service acknowledge callback will tell Cumulocity the status of the last sent operation.
+Depending on the content, Cumulocity will set the operation to SUCCESSFUL or FAILED including the failure reason provided by SIGFOX.
 Additionally there will be a warning created whenever SIGFOX sends true for the downlinkOverusage.

 You need to add a new custom callback and change the following parameters: